Katy Branch Library

 In 1963, after Eva Ruth Peck's retirement, Vivan Taylor became librarian of the branch, a role she held for nine years.
 By the end of the 1960s, the library was open for 20 hours a week.

-Meanwhile, the book collection had grown to 4,500 volumes, double the number when the branch had opened in 1953.
+Meanwhile, the book collection had grown to 4,500 volumes, double the number it had when the branch opened in 1953.
 There was little space for people to sit and read or study.
-Library programs at the branch were minimal because of the lack of space.
+Library programs at the branch were limited due to a lack of space.
 The branch was functioning mostly as a book station for Katy residents.

 In 1971, Cheryl Griener served as the Librarian when Vivian Taylor stepped down.
 Judy Eckmann was hired in 1972 and would oversee the next big change at the Katy Library.

-A 1971 study looked at the services areas of current HCPL locations and made projections about future growth in the county.
+A 1971 study examined the service areas of current HCPL locations and projected future growth in the county.
 As seen in this graphic, the Katy Library (number 9) was very isolated from the rest of the library system.
-The City of Katy over the previous 20 years had seen only modest population growth.
+Over the previous 20 years, the City of Katy had seen only modest population growth.
 However, the Katy Freeway (Interstate Highway 10) had just recently been completed.
 This mostly rural part of Harris County was on the cusp of a population boom.

 In 1973, a Friends of the Library group was finally formed with Jane Lindsay as president.
 The Friends approached the City of Katy to inquire about expanding the library section of the building.
 The City told the Friends that an expansion would be included in a bond election to be held in the spring of that year.
-The Friends organized to get voters to understand the importance of the bond for the library, and the bond ultimately passed.
+The Friends organized to help voters understand the importance of the library bond, and it ultimately passed.

 The Katy Fire Department was given expanded space in a new city complex and soon moved out.
-Now the entire building was available and plans were made to convert the joint-use building into one larger library space.
+Now that the entire building was available, plans were made to convert the joint-use building into a single larger library space.

-During the renovations in 1974, the library was moved to a room in the Katy VFW Hall for four months.
+During the 1974 renovations, the library was moved to a room in the Katy VFW Hall for four months.
 The Friends raised $3,363.44 in a fund drive for furnishings.

-In 1976, the Branch Librarian position became a full-time position.
+In 1976, the Branch Librarian position became full-time.
 The library was consequently open 40 hours a week for the first time in its history.

-When the Savannah Collier library station in the Carverdale High School closed in 1978, the station's librarian Myrtle Ross joined the Katy Library as the children's librarian.
+When the Savannah Collier library station at Carverdale High School closed in 1978, its librarian, Myrtle Ross, joined the Katy Library as the children's librarian.

 By the early 1980s, the Katy area was booming: new subdivisions had popped up all around Katy, the city received a new hospital, and two new elementary schools opened.

-Due to all of this, the City of Katy bought more shelving for the library and allowed interns to work 40 hours a week.
-At the end of 1981, Circulation was up by 20% from the previous year, and the county increased the branch's budget to reflect the increased usage.
+Because of all this, the City of Katy purchased additional shelving for the library and allowed interns to work 40 hours per week.
+At the end of 1981, circulation was up 20% from the previous year, and the county increased the branch's budget to reflect the rise in usage.

 A young adult fiction section was set up at the library.
 Programs for adults included a safety program, a quilting program, and a "refunding" program.
 Programs for children included "Theatre on Wheels," regular storytimes, and storytimes for daycare groups.